swax/NAISYS/apps/naisys/README.md

   - `cost` - Prints the current total LLM cost
   - `context` - Prints the current context
   - `exit` - Exits NAISYS.
 If the LLM tries to use `exit`, it is directed to use `endsession` instead
-  - `talk` - Communicate with the local agent to give hints or ask questions (the agent itself does not know about talk and is directed to use `comment` or `ns-mail` for communication)
+  - `talk` - Communicate with the local agent to give hints or ask questions (the agent itself does not know about talk and is directed to use `ns-comment` or `ns-mail` for communication)
 - Special Commands usable by the LLM as well as by the debug prompt
-  - `comment "<note>"` - The LLM is directed to use this for 'thinking out loud' which avoids 'invalid command' errors
+  - `ns-comment "<note>"` - The LLM is directed to use this for 'thinking out loud' which avoids 'invalid command' errors
   - `endsession "<note>"` - Clear the context and start a new session.
     - The LLM is directed to track it's context size and to end the session with a note before running over the context limit
-  - `pause <seconds>` - Can be used by the debug agent or the LLM to pause execution for a set number of seconds
+  - `ns-pause <seconds>` - Can be used by the debug agent or the LLM to pause execution for a set number of seconds
   - `completetask "<result>"` - Signals that the agent has completed its assigned task
     - For sub-agents: exits the application and returns control to the lead agent
     - For main agents: pauses execution and waits for user input or messages
 - NAISYS apps
   - `ns-mail` - A context friendly 'mail system' used for agent to agent communication
-  - `llmynx` - A context friendly wrapping on the lynx browser that can use a separate LLM to reduce the size of a large webpage into something that can fit into the LLM's context
+  - `ns-lynx` - A context friendly wrapping on the lynx browser that can use a separate LLM to reduce the size of a large webpage into something that can fit into the LLM's context
-  - `genimg "<description>" <filepath>` - Generates an image with the given description, save at the specified fully qualified path
+  - `ns-genimg "<description>" <filepath>` - Generates an image with the given description, save at the specified fully qualified path
-  - `subagent` - A way for LLMs to start/stop their own sub-agents.
+  - `ns-agent` - A way for LLMs to start/stop their own sub-agents.
 Communicating with each other with `ns-mail`.
 Set the `subagentMax` in the agent config to enable.

 ## Changelog

 - 2.2: NAISYS cross machine support enabled by a new hub process
 - 2.1: Monorepo architecture, allowing Overlord to run in-process
 - 2.0: Agent multiplexing in the same process
-- 1.7: Prompt cachinging, llmynx pagination, complete task command
+- 1.7: Prompt caching, ns-lynx pagination, complete task command
 - 1.6: Support for long running shell commands and full screen terminal output
 - 1.5: Allow agents to start their own parallel `subagents`
-- 1.4: `genimg` command for generating images
+- 1.4: `ns-genimg` command for generating images
 - 1.3: Post-session session compaction as well as a mail 'blackout' period
 - 1.2: Created stand-in shell commands for custom Naisys commands
 - 1.1: Added command protection settings to prevent unwanted writes